AXI0MH1VE/Lex-Link/README.md

 Status: Production
 ```

+## What is AXIOM HIVE?

+AXIOM HIVE is a deterministic verification framework designed for high-stakes, auditable AI applications.
+Unlike probabilistic language models, AXIOM HIVE provides **cryptographically-verifiable proofs** of correctness, not plausible-sounding text.

+**Use AXIOM HIVE when you need:**
+- Deterministic, reproducible outputs (C = 0 invariance)
+- Forensic auditability and proof-of-execution
+- Regulatory compliance (EU AI Act, NIST RMF, finance)
+- Safety-critical infrastructure and financial systems
+- Cryptographic evidence, not statistical guesses

+**Not for casual chat.** AXIOM HIVE is a professional-grade system for engineers, compliance teams, and regulated enterprises.

+See the [Legal & Risk Assessment](docs/LEGAL_RISK_ASSESSMENT.md) and [Technical Diagnosis](docs/TECHNICAL_DIAGNOSIS.md) for detailed positioning.

 ## Overview

 AXIOM HIVE is a deterministic verification system that enforces invariance ($C = 0$) across all outputs.
 Every claim is mapped to facts via the SAP-4D proof engine, generating cryptographic receipts that provide binary proof (Verified | Not Verified).